arpitbansal297/Meta-Balance/README.md

 This repository is the official PyTorch implementation of Meta-Balance.
 Find the paper on [arxiv](https://arxiv.org/abs/2106.09643)

-# MetaBalance: High-Performance Neural Networksfor Class-Imbalanced Data
+# MetaBalance: High-Performance Neural Networks for Class-Imbalanced Data

 ## MetaCifar